RossStudtman/HappyDozen/README.md

 `Boolean first-person = true`

-One of the most important things I took away from this project: upfront planning is better than rearend refactoring.
+One of the most important things I took away from this project: upfront planning is better than rear-end refactoring.
 I think every developer needs one of these kinds of projects under their belt, a project they have had to come back and retool or refactor in some way, a project they have had to try to understand after 6 months of not seeing it.
 You do that, you see flaws.
 But I cannot be too harsh, this project was a first for me in many ways - my first fairly complex solo project, my first Android, my first using several of the coding techniques learned along the way.
-When I started I didn't know what an Oberserver pattern was!
+When I started I didn't know what an Observer pattern was!

 Concurrent to this build process was a learning curve.
 The code is heavily commented more in a learning style than a professional style.